ysmood/nokit/readme.md

         If the list is an array, it should be a list of functions or promises, and each function will return a promise.
-        If the list is a function, it should be a iterator that returns a promise, hen it returns `undefined`, the iteration ends.
+        If the list is a function, it should be a iterator that returns a promise, when it returns `kit.async.end`, the iteration ends.

     - **<u>param</u>**: `saveResutls` { _Boolean_ }